 Buses depart from platform B15-19 (make a right when exiting the terminal), every 8 minutes.
 The Amsterdam Airport Express provides a quick and easy transfer from Amsterdam Schiphol Airport to the city center of Amsterdam in the areas we’ve described above.

 The bus is inexpensive at just €11,25 for a return.
 Your return ticket is valid for up to 14 days.
-You can also buy a combination ticket for this bus service, including a day ticket for regular public transport in Amsterdam.
+You can also buy a combination ticket for this bus service, that includes a day ticket for regular public transport in Amsterdam as well.
 Check out the options by clicking the link below.

 Buying your tickets here via our link will not only help to support us at no extra cost to you, but you’ll also enjoy the following benefits:

-Below is a full list all stops on this bus service from Amsterdam Schiphol Airport:
+Below is a full list of all stops on this bus service from Amsterdam Schiphol Airport: